lcalisto/workshop-spatial-graphql/README.md

 ## PostGraphile

 In order to implement a spatial GraphQL API we will make use of PostGraphile (https://www.graphile.org).
 If you never used PostGraphile we recommend to check its [documentation](https://www.graphile.org/postgraphile/introduction).
-This workshop was based on PostGraphile docs.
+Part of this workshop was based on PostGraphile docs.

 ### PostGraphile usage